Visiting Bryce Canyon in December

 benefits of visiting bryce canyon in December

 The biggest advantage to visiting Bryce Canyon in December is the small number of visitors.
-The Bryce Amphitheater area—by far the most popular section of the Park—can be seen by snowshoe or cross country skis and without the parking lot hassles.
+The Bryce Amphitheater area—by far the most popular section of the Park—can be seen by snowshoes or cross-country skis and without the usual parking lot hassles.
 The free shuttle runs throughout the Bryce Amphitheater in December too.
 Be among the few people to see the fins, hoodoos, and slot canyons covered in snow.

 drawbacks of visiting in december

 The biggest drawback of visiting Bryce Canyon in December is unpredictable road closures.
 During snowstorms in the Park, the main road will be closed until the snow is cleared, beginning at mile marker 3.

 In December, there are seasonal trail closures due to safety concerns.
 The Wall Street section of the Navajo Loop trail is closed in the winter due to rockfall danger.
 If you decide to hike, snowshoe, or cross-country ski along the Rim Trail, be advised it is closed in the winter between Inspiration and Bryce Points due to snow cornices.
 Fewer facilities are available in the winter (restrooms, dining, and lodging); so plan ahead as much as possible.